mattPiratt/terraform-beginner-bootcamp-2023/README.md

 Terraform has variables.
 Can be declared in variables.tf.
 Can be ovverriten by `terraform -var name="value"`

+For modules, if there is new output that module should return, it shhould be defined
+- first in module outputs.tf
+- second, in root module outputs.tf

 ## Moving html file into S3 bucket by CLI